oneapi-src/oneMKL/docs/consuming_with_cmake.rst

 Consuming with CMake
 ====================

-The best way to use oneMKL is through integration with CMake.
 This can be done in two ways:

 * By using ``find_package`` with an installed version of oneMKL interface library.
 * By downloading and building oneMKL as part of your application using FetchContent_.